Banbury/io_image_as_mesh/README.md

 # Import image as mesh

-This is an add-on for [Blender](http://www.blender.org), that imports images as meshes.
+This is an add-on for [Blender 2.80](http://www.blender.org), that imports images as meshes.
 If the image contains alpha transparency, the mesh will have the shape of the opaque parts of the image.
 The resulting image is scaled according to its resolution in inches.